Emeritus Professor Robert Jackson BA MA PhD DLitt PGCE FAcSS

 Professor Jackson’s contributions to the work of the Oslo Coalition on Freedom of Religion or Belief’s ‘Teaching for Tolerance’ project include a keynote lecture at the Nobel Institute in Oslo in 2004, and contributions to the coalition’s work in Indonesia.
 In January 2007 Professor Jackson worked in Makassar, Sulawesi, with Muslim and Christian scholars from different parts of Indonesia on issues in teaching about religious diversity.
 With Ursula McKenna, he edited Intercultural Education and Religious Plurality, published by the Oslo Coalition on Freedom of Religion or Belief (2005).

 Professor Jackson is an adviser to the University of Vienna’s RELEDU project on documenting religious education systems across Europe and he is co-editor of the volume on Western Europe (2014).
+He is on the advisory board of projects conducted by the Academy of World Religions at Hamburg University, and of the Research Unit for Public Religion and Education (RUPRE) based at the University of Nuremberg.
+He was invited to deliver the annual Södertörn lecture at Södertörn University, Stockholm, Sweden in November 2016.

 Religion and Society

 Professor Robert Jackson served on the Steering Committee of the extensive AHRC and ESRC research programme on and gave the after dinner speech following the last meeting of the Steering Committee at the British Museum in November 2012.
-The programme included over 75 research projects, one of the largest being a study of young people’s attitudes to religious diversity across the UK conducted at Warwick and directed by Professor Jackson.
+The programme included over 75 research projects, one of the largest being a study of Young People's Attitudes to Religious Diversity across the UK conducted at Warwick and directed by Professor Jackson.

 Empirical Research Projects

-Robert Jackson has directed empirical research projects funded by the European Commission, the Economic and Social Research Council (ESRC), the Arts and Humanities Research Council (AHRC), the British Academy and various charities including the Leverhulme Trust, the All Saints Educational Trust and the Westhill Endowment Trust.
+Robert Jackson has directed empirical qualitative and and qualitative/quantitative research projects funded by the European Commission, the Economic and Social Research Council (ESRC), the Arts and Humanities Research Council (AHRC), the British Academy and various charities including the Leverhulme Trust, the All Saints Educational Trust and the Westhill Endowment Trust.
 Funded research has included projects on the religious upbringing of children in Britain from different ethnic and religious backgrounds, on new religious movements and values education and on various aspects of teaching and learning in religious education, intercultural education and citizenship education, plus research on children’s dialogue, young people’s attitudes to religious diversity and collaborative action research by a community of practice.
 Evaluation research has included work on inter faith dialogue in primary schools, and evaluation of the international Face to Faith programme organised

 by the Tony Blair Faith Foundation.